CaliforniaGirlsState/CaliforniaGirlsState.github.io/installingDevEnv.md

 ```
 ionic
 ```
 + and we should get the help screen telling about all the various options.
-Ionic is now installed and ready to be use :+1: :smiley:.
+Ionic is now installed and ready to be use :+1: :smiley: